How to Sculpt Chains Easily in 2 Simple Steps (Tutorial)

 Push down right in the middle of the hole and it will create two chain links attached to the one underneath.

 Now, you could work this a bit and smooth everything out.
-Here’s two last shots where I did a little smoothing out but nothing major.
-Also, a side shot to show you the profile of the chains.
+Here’s a last shot where I did a little smoothing out but nothing major.

 I could definitely spend some time refining this a bit and making it all perfectly smooth but I just wanted to show you the quick and easy.